 What we do

-We help young people navigate their way through challenging times: whether they are facing difficulties at school, mental health, immigration or youth justice issues, are being denied benefits, or are homeless.
+We help young people navigate their way through challenging times: whether they are facing difficulties at school, mental health, immigration, or youth justice issues, are being denied benefits, have problems accessing social services, or are homeless.

 Holistic support - our model of advocacy

 We think the best way to support young people to reach their potential is to identify and work on all of their needs.
 We have a team of advocates who work with young people everyday.